 Culinary Cooking Program

 The food service industry is in need of entry-level workers.
 The industry has grown 4-5% annual over the last 15 years.
 This trend is forecasted to continue for the near-term.
-Training is an essential to good job performance.
+Training is essential to good job performance.
 Individuals with disabilities need training that is specific to the industry they are seeking employment.
 The Youth Transitions program focuses on training students to be effective employees within the industry.
 This is achieved by offering students a core of basic skills, with an emphasis on three skills that are presented to employers through job applications and resumes.

-The goal of placing 80% of students in gainful employment with fourteen days of completion of program further supports training and employment results.
+The goal of placing 80% of students in gainful employment with fourteen days of completion of the program further supports training and employment results.
 Effective training leads students to immediate job placement.
 Employers recognize results-driven training activities.
 Youth Transitions offers such a program.

 Employees need support to perform their jobs to the best of their abilities.
 Support includes continued training to maintain and improve job performance.
 The culinary program offers students access to online support.
 The online activities allow students to gain continued knowledge within the industry.
 Activities include industry developed videos for advanced training.
 These videos will be available on the website and Facebook pages.